MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-MessageHub-Adapter/Readme.md

 2. Click on the `Model` on the right to populate the request payload
 3. Update the payload
 4. Click `Try it out!`
+5. If the topic is successfully created, you will be able to go into your MessageHub instance and see a "new-customer" topic created.

 #### Create new visit